-Many of us are stressed in our everyday lives and while we know stress can take a toll on our bodies, it is surprising how much stress can affect our ability to fight off diseases.
-This week we are focusing on how stress can affect our immunity and ultimately increase our susceptibility to disease.
+Many of us are stressed in our everyday lives and while we know stress can take a toll on our bodies, it is surprising how much stress can affect our ability to fight off disease.
+This week we focus on how stress can affect our immunity and ultimately increase our susceptibility to disease.
 While much research has been conducted on the topic, it is quite surprising that definitive answers have yet to be found.
 We discuss how stress can affect our immune system thus leading to susceptibility to developing the common cold, as well as how other diseases may or may not be easier to develop because of stress.

 In Chapter 8 of Sapolsky’s book: Why Zebras Don’t Get Ulcers (2004) we are given an introduction to how our immune system works.
 We know through our middle school science courses that our immune system is supposed to attack things that are foreign to our body while ignoring the cells our bodies produce.
 While this sounds easy, our immune system is actually quite complicated.
 From this chapter we learn that are immune defenses are lead by cells that circulate throughout our bodies called lymphocytes and monocytes (white blood cells).
 Specifically, there are T and B cells that work together in different ways to fight off infectious diseases.
 In some cases, T cells especially will fail to extinguish foreign invaders from our own healthy cells leading to autoimmune diseases or they may fight against objects that are ingested or touched such as allergens.
 From this chapter, we begin to understand the details of how our immune system works, but now we want to focus on how stress can affect our immune system and lead to the potential development of diseases.
 When an individual is stressed they will fail to form new lymphocytes and the lymphocytes that are currently circulating in their bodies will have a short life.
 They will be unable to create new antibodies when they get in contact with something infectious and there will no longer be communication among lymphocytes causing havoc, all caused by the increase of glucocorticoids in our system.
 So while we know how stress can affect the immune response, questions that spark our interests currently are whether or not stress makes us more susceptible to developing illnesses such as cancer, the common cold, and depression.